Broker Check

 Selling Securities

-Securitization means the properties are offered to investors as a security
+Securitization means the properties offered to investors as a security by

 1031 Services We Provide

-We believe using a 1031 Exchange may easily be one of the best moves a property owner could make.
-Partnering with Sourcenet 1031 can make your good decision even better.
+Using a 1031 Exchange may be one of the best moves a property owner could make.
+Partnering with Sourcenet 1031 can make your sound decision even better.

 Section 1031 Exchange real estate investments have risks.
 Investors should remember that there are always risks involved in real estate investing.
-The securitization process disclosure does not certify quality or investment worthiness or that risks have been removed.
+The securitization process disclosure does not certify quality or investment worthiness or that risks are removed.
 The 1031 Exchange process does not remove those risks.

 Investors should also consult their tax professional advisors and consider all risks before investing.
 Real estate investors may lose their investment.
 Diversification does not guarantee profits or guarantee protection against losses.
 Potential cash flows/returns/appreciation are not guaranteed and could be lower than anticipated.
 This is not to be interpreted as tax or legal advice.